 In America, the tradition has not been lost and can be seen performed by professional troupes at weddings, cultural organizations at universities, parties, festivals, and conventions.
 Dabke has united Arabs across nations and generations and is our go-to move for burning up the dance floor!

 Jerusalem Dabke Group:

-Tasneem is an engineer by day and a bookworm by night.
+About the Writer: Tasneem Ibrahim is an engineer by day and a bookworm by night.
 She loves to write, travel, cook, watch movies, and spend time with her family in her free time.
 Her roots run deep in the Palestinian village of Sinjil.
 I think that it would do the general public good to educate themselves on our peoples’ rich history and culture.